medavox/tuki-nuwa/text/philosophy.md

 Toki Pona conflates ideas of size with importance, and altitude with status.
 These are classic 'metaphors' in many human languages, but ones which I think damage objectivity.
-Are submarine crew of low status? are astronauts practically kings?
+Are submarine crews of low status? are astronauts more important than kings?
 Their altitude shouldn't matter!

 It's hard to find examples that don't reinforce this trope, it turns out.
 People pay much more money for the top floor of a tall building.

-This isn't just Toki Pona's problem; it may be a problem with human thought, probably caused by evolutionary psychological biases: in pre-history, those at the highest point had the best chance of spotting predators.
+This isn't just Toki Pona's problem; it may be a problem with human thought, probably caused by evolutionary psychological biases: in pre-history, those at the highest point had the best chance of spotting predators, avoiding floods.

-This probably gave those with a genetically-predisposed preference for being higher up a higher chance of surviving long enough to mate.
+This probably gave those with a genetically-ordained preference for being higher up a higher chance of surviving long enough to mate.

 --------